Cassie07/Review_Molecular_profile_prediction_GNN/README.md

 ### 1. (On TCGA-COAD) Gene mutation and CNA : model training and prediction
 * We use 10 fold cross-validation on TCGA-COAD dataset.
+* This code could be used for all tasks, including gene mutation, CNA, MSI, and protein.
     ```
     CUDA_VISIBLE_DEVICES=1,2,3,4 python 2-1.coad_cross_validation_all_task.py
     ```